collective/Products.PressRoom/README.txt

 Press Room

     Press Room is a simple add-on product which can be used to easily manage an online Press Room within your Plone site.
-It adds 3 new content types to your Plone site including a Press Release, a Press Clip (i.e. a reference to your organization in the news), and Press Contact, which is a person within or outside of your organization that has been deemed the expert on a particular topic.
+It adds 4 new content types to your Plone site including a Press Release, a Press Clip (i.e. an outside news piece), and a Press Contact (someone who might be available to speak to the press.)

-    In addition to these types, we also provide a Press Room, which is a folderish object that contains a nice default view plus some folders and smart folders to help you organize and present your press materials.
+    It also provides a Press Room, a folderish content type with a nice default view and some automatically created folders and Collections (aka Smart Folders) to help you organize and present your press materials.

-    Some press rooms we observed in making this product were found at: microsoft.com, intel.com, nrdc.org, sierraclub.org, and google.com.
+    Some press rooms we observed in making this product are found at microsoft.com, intel.com, nrdc.org, sierraclub.org, and google.com.
 Our goal was to make something suitable for many kinds of organizations, including nonprofits, businesses, educational institutions, and more.

 Current Status of Press Room

-    Tested with Plone 2.1.3 + Archetypes 1.3.9-final and Plone 2.5 + Archetypes 1.4.0 final.
-    We believe it should also work with Plone 2.1, 2.1.1 and 2.1.2, but have not tested with these versions.
-Press Room has only been tested with Zope 2.8.4+, and we have received several bug reports from users who have tested it under Zope 2.8.1.

-    * Press Room has been in production on a number of sites for over a year.
+    The 3.0 line of PressRoom is tested with Plone 2.5.3 and Plone 3.0.
+We assume it will work for most Plone 2.5.x and 3.0.x releases.
+If you have a Plone 2.1 site, please see the PressRoom 1.1 line.

+    Note: we opted to skip a 2.0 line in order to sync up with the Plone version number that Press Room supports.
+Hence the 3.0 line works with Plone 3 (and 2.5) and 3.5 will be intended to work with Plone 3.5 (and 3.0).
+We are committed to supporting the two most current Plone releases at a time.

     * Known bugs and issues are listed at http://plone.org/products/pressroom/issues